Mrudula-patil05/spiritual_pathway/README.md

-# spiritual_pathway
+Spiritual Pathway
+Author: Mrudula Patil

+Overview
-"Spiritual Pathway" is a blog website that explores India's famous temples, with a focus on Panch Dwarka.
-It features a login and register form for users to access content and provides insights into spiritual heritage.
-Built using HTML and CSS, the website offers a simple and informative space for spiritual discovery.
+"Spiritual Pathway" is a simple blog website that explores famous temples across India, with a special focus on Panch Dwarka.
+The website offers a login and registration feature for users to access additional content.

+Features
+Login & Register: Allows users to create accounts and log in to the website.
+Famous Temples in India: Provides detailed information about famous temples in India, highlighting their history and significance.
+Panch Dwarka: A dedicated section exploring the temples in Panch Dwarka.
+Technologies Used
+HTML
+CSS